DorianMc/LED-Class-for-Arduino/README.md

-The Arduino program ClassTest contains the original creation of the class ClassTest_Upgrade.ino is an improved class LEDClassTest.ino shows how the class is used for blinking
+The Arduino program ClassTest contains the original creation of the class ClassTest_Upgrade.ino is an improved class LEDClassTest.ino shows how the class is used for blinking LED.cpp and LED.h must be contained in a library folder, call it LED